KaisenAmin/c_std/array/README.md

 ### Example 20: Array of Pointers to `int` – Swapping and Copying

 This example demonstrates the use of an array of pointers.
-Two fixed‑size arrays of int pointers are created; their contents are swapped and then one array is copied over the other.
+Two fixed-size arrays of int pointers are created; their contents are swapped and then one array is copied over the other.

 ```c
 #include "fmt/fmt.h"